Annual Compliance Services

 Statutory Requirement under Companies Act, 2013

-The Companies Act, 2013 is the primary legislation governing the incorporation, management, and functioning of companies in India.
-It outlines various compliance requirements for Private Limited Companies, covering areas like financial disclosures, board meetings, and annual returns.
+The Companies Act, 2013 is the primary legislation governing incorporation, management, and functioning of companies in India.
+It outlines compliance requirements for Private Limited Companies including disclosures, board meetings, and annual returns.

-Companies are required to file annual financial statements with the Registrar of Companies (ROC), including the balance sheet and profit & loss account.
+Companies must file annual financial statements with ROC including balance sheet and profit & loss account.

-Every Pvt Ltd company must appoint an auditor within 30 days of incorporation and maintain their records.
+Every Pvt Ltd company must appoint an auditor within 30 days of incorporation.

 Who Needs to Fulfill Pvt Ltd Company Compliance?